dumpdusty/fazil_data_science/README.md

 # fazil_data_science_bootcamp
-There are a few projects in Data Science
+There are a few projects in Data Science usinf SQL, R and Python